 Step #4: Shop for your Big Purchase – Depending on the item, professional assistance may be required during this step.
 For a home purchase, a licensed real estate agent may be needed (especially if you are unfamiliar with the area).
 For a car purchase, a trusted mechanic may be called upon to inspect your potential choice.
 When a final selection has been made, there may be negotiations, paperwork, additional inspections, etc. Often, the most stressful time will come at the tail-end of the transaction.

 Don’t agree to a payment or product that makes you uncomfortable.
 Know your budget and understand the terms and conditions of the loan product.
 If you don’t understand something, be sure to ask questions.

 When buying a car, try to buy a used car.
 As soon as you leave the dealership in a new car, it becomes a used car and the value significantly decreases.

-Reducing your monthly debt payments can increase eligibility for loans.
+Reducing your monthly debt payments may increase your eligibility for a loan.
 This means forbearance on student loans may help you qualify for a more expensive house or car.
-But, be wise -- when your residency ends, the house, car, and student loan bills will all need to be paid, so budget and spend accordingly.
+But, be wise -- when your residency ends, the house, car, and student loan bills will all need to be paid each month, so budget and spend accordingly.

 Buying a House:

 MedLoans® Organizer and Calculator (MLOC)